ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Security controls provided by the CloudSystem

-* The CloudSystem utilises Microsoft Defender ATP to assist in the management of cyber security incidents.
-Specific capabilities include the Incident queue and Incident management pane views.
+* The CloudSystem utilises the Microsoft 365 Defender portal to assist in the management of cyber security incidents.
+Specific capabilities include the Incident queue and Action center views.

 #### Residual controls to be addressed by the Agency